 - Sanchita Karma

 These types stand for 1.
 All the karma (actions) of the past life, 2) all the karma (actions) of the present life and 3) all the karma (actions) of the future life.

 When we perform real karma yoga, there should be no thought of selfishness.
 It’s not about what we will get in return.
 It is not about our personal benefit or reward.

-When we perform real karma yoga, we only focus on our present action and less on the thoughts.
+When we perform real karma yoga, we only focus on our present actions and less on our thoughts.